Poetry

 A late teen, care-free dreamer

-I'd wonder often about that big world out there of
+I wondered about that big world out there

-Will I go to college?
-What will I study?
+will I go to college, if so what will I study,

-The road of my childhood was not a straight line
+The road of my childhood, not a straight line

-My studies and jobs took me far from the lake
+my studies and jobs took me far from the land of lakes

 I was brave and foolish then

-What happened to that care-free teen at the lake?
+What happened to the care-free teen at the lake?

 She turned and gave me a familiar smile